Dave Baker (Minnesota politician): Opioid epidemic

 In 2011, Baker's 25-year-old son Daniel died of a heroin overdose, after becoming addicted to opioids legally prescribed for an injury.
 In the legislature, Baker has been active in addressing the opioid epidemic.
-In 2016 he supported legislation to require pharmacists to create accounts on a opioid prescription monitoring website set up by the state, but stopped short of mandating them to use it.
+In 2016 he supported legislation to require pharmacists to create accounts on an opioid prescription monitoring website set up by the state, but stopped short of mandating them to use it.
 Baker has authored legislation that would impose tougher restrictions on prescribing opioids, require doctors to check patient histories, reduce the duration of prescriptions and expand safe disposal sites at pharmacies.
 Baker co-authored legislation that would require doctors to check up on patients before prescribing opioid painkillers.

 In 2018, Baker worked on the "Opioid Epidemic Response Law" with DFL State Senator Chris Eaton, who also lost a child to opioids.
 Baker carried legislation in 2017 that imposed a "penny a pill" or "stewardship fee" on opioid manufacturers.
 The fee was supported by Democrats and Governor Mark Dayton, but opposed by other House Republicans and the pharmaceutical lobby, which fought for the provision to be removed.
 Baker removed the fee from his version of the bill, saying he was "frustrated" by the pharmaceutical companies' objections.
 He said he was "unable to convince my colleagues" to adopt the fee increases.
 The opioid legislation passed with bipartisan support and was signed by Dayton, and ultimately lawmakers compromised and decided that the fees would be scaled back in the case of a legal settlement.

 Baker was named to the Opioid Response Advisory Council by Governor Tim Walz, and later served as the council's chair.
 In 2021, a nationwide settlement with opioid manufacturer Johnson & Johnson included $296 million over 18 years to the state of Minnesota.
 The advisory council will oversee the spending of these funds.
 Baker called for the money to be used on addiction and opioid-related services, and was praised by Attorney General Keith Ellison for his leadership on the issue.